stregkoden/keyframes/README.md

 ## Usage
 Use the console commands to load and control the script.
 You need to load it each time you change the map.

-Optionally, bind your keys to improve your workflow.
+See the _Default Key Binds_ section below for the keys that are available for you to use by default.
+These do not modify your settings.
+Optionally, bind your other keys to improve your workflow.
 You can find some examples at the bottom of the [keyframes.cfg](csgo/cfg/keyframes.cfg) file.
-Using the ARROW key binds is _highly_ suggested.

 Before uncommenting the key binds in the config file, make sure you have a backup of your own config.